 The seals and signatures on Mozart's marriage contract (GB-Lbl, Zweig MS 69).
 This document once was an integral part of Mozart's Sperrs-Relation (probate file) where it had the legal function (vis testamenti) of Mozart's will.
 At some time between 1856, when the Landesgerichts-Directionsadjunkt Joseph Laimegger (1814-1895) made a copy for Otto Jahn, and the death of its first private owner Franz Hauser in 1870, the contract must have been stolen from the archive of the Vienna Landesgericht.
 That the text and the location of the contract on 19 December 1857 were published in the newspaper Die Presse, certainly did not increase the safety of the document.
-To disguise the origin of the contract, already in the catalog of the 1905 auction, the sellers created the narrative of "two different versions of the contract, one for Mozart and one for the bride" (Boerner, 1905, 17).
+To disguise the origin of the contract, already in the catalog of the 1905 auction, the sellers created a false narrative of "two different versions of the contract, one for Mozart and one for the bride" (Boerner, 1905, 17).
 Such discrepancies, however, would have been against the law.
 The two contracts had to be identical.
 The note in Mozart's Sperrs-Relation proves that there was only one copy of the contract.
 The dissimilarities between Jahn's edition and the original were based on Laimegger's transcription errors.
 In 1905 the contract was bought by Edward Speyer from whose collection, in 1935, it went to Stefan Zweig.